runemadsen/runemadsen-2012/writings/printing-code/lecture-typography.md

 Typography
 ==========

 I'm not sure that anything successful can come out of generative typography, but hey, let's do a class on it.
-The presentation is mostly a collection of things I think are interesting, and not so much a general world-view of computational typography.
+The presentation is mostly a collection of things I think are interesting, and not so much a world-view of computational typography.

 <iframe src="http://player.vimeo.com/video/20759580?title=0&amp;byline=0&amp;portrait=0" width="600" height="338" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen data-slideshow="self"></iframe>

 Obviously, when we see footage like this, we realize that fonts - almost above anything else - have the widest range of expression.
 They are at the same time purely functional and purely aesthetic.

-today we'll look at ways to make type systems: fonts created by using some kind of rule, instead of a manual plotting of the polygon outlines.
+Today we'll look at ways to make type systems: fonts created by using some kind of rule, instead of a manual plotting of the polygon outlines.
 This can be many things.

 <iframe width="600" height="338" src="http://www.youtube.com/embed/up1d_fagy6Q" frameborder="0" allowfullscreen data-slideshow="self"></iframe>